 Office of Jury Commissioner

 560 Harrison Avenue, Suite 600

-Please include your Juror Badge Number on the documentation you send to the OJC.
+Please include your Juror Badge Number on any correspondence you send to the OJC.

 You are responsible for confirming that the OJC has received your proof of disqualification.